Continuous Test Orchestration And Execution Platform Online

 Most developers prefer to test responsive design locally so that once the website goes live, users get what they are expecting from it.
 However, considering the number of devices and operating systems, it’s not that easy to test responsive design locally.
 Also, as people move towards the mobile-first approach, they prefer to browse the internet over mobile devices.

-There are literally thousands of viewports, screen sizes that you need to test your website on, and doing it manually is quite an impossible task.
+There are literally thousands of viewports, screen sizes that you need to mobile device testing, and doing it manually is quite an impossible task.
 Testing the responsiveness of a website on real devices is always the go-to method but that also involves shelling out huge chunks of money out of pocket.
 Can you imagine what it would cost to test your website on every possible device combination?

 So how do we go about responsive testing for locally hosted websites?